lancehilliard/ScenarioObjects/README.md

 ## Without ScenarioObjects

 Without ScenarioObjects, you create all of your fields in your scenario class.
+More than half of your context is assigning values to use in the scenario's tests and regards nothing about the behavior of the SUT.
+Add the lines defining those fields, and it's over half your class!

     [Subject("Appliance Designer Adds Widget to Appliance")]
     public class when_user_provides_minimum_required_widget_information {